hossfard/aws-swebsite-cfn/README.md

     describe-stacks --stack-name <s3cf-stack-name>
 ```

+Updating your DNS depends on your DNS providers and available options
+through them.
+If using a subdomain, creating a `CNAME` record pointing
-Create an ALIAS record pointing to cloudfront URL or have your
+to the cloudfront URL is sufficient.

-provider use AWS DNS.
+Alternative, if using the root domain, and using Google domains, you
+can create couple of entries in your DNS records.
+See end notes in the
+long-winded section.

 # Long-winded Guide